seth-thorn/cv/index.md

 - 2018 — Digital Culture Summer Institute (Course Development & Teaching)

 # IXX.
 Paper and Grant Reviewer
+- 2026 — NIME (New Interfaces for Musical Expression)
-- 2026 - ICMC (International Computer Music Conference)
+- 2026 — ICMC (International Computer Music Conference)
 - 2026 — IEEE IS2 (International Symposium on the Internet of Sounds)
 - 2025 — CHI 2026 Papers Track — *ACM Conference on Human Factors in Computing Systems*
 - 2025 — IEEE IS2 2025 Papers Track — *International Symposium on the Internet of Sounds* (IEEE)